Where to live at university: The complete guide

 Alternatively, some letting agents and landlords allow individual students to choose a room in a house.
 But, if you pick this option, you probably won't find out who else you're living with until you move in, like with halls.

 Some landlords offer rent with bills included, meaning you don't have to worry about organising and splitting the bills each month.
-However, this isn't always very cost-effective, and it's often cheaper to organise bills yourself – check out our complete guide to student bills to see how it's all done.
+However, this isn't always very cost-effective, and it can be cheaper to organise bills yourself.
+Check out our complete guide to student bills to see how it's all done.

 The main problems with student houses are that landlords can sometimes be difficult or unreliable, and the accommodation can be poor value for money.
 Clue yourself up on the top student housing problems, and make sure you don't end up somewhere as bad as this house...